 - Complete Study Away application

-- Transportation from Salt Lake City airport to hotel and back
+- Airport transfer from Salt Lake City, Utah to hotel in Park City.

 Not included in program fee

 - Transportation between your departure airport and your home.

 - Meals, services, and beverages not included during course-related field programs.